canonical/ubuntu.com/templates/legal/ubuntu-pro-description/index.md

     2. Canonical will hold a quarterly service review meeting with the customer to assess service performance and determine areas of improvement
     3. If required, the TAM may facilitate integration of the Customer's ticketing system with Canonical's
     4. The TAM will visit the customer's site annually for on-site technical review
     5. The TAM is available to respond to support cases during the TAM's working hours.
-Outside of such hours, support will be provided per the Ubuntu Advantage Support Process
+Outside of such hours, support will be provided per the Ubuntu Pro Support Process
 2. Dedicated Technical Account Manager (DTAM) is an add-on service to enhance support
     6. Canonical will provide a DTAM, who will perform all services provided by TAM and the services listed below during local Business Hours for up to 40 hours per week (subject to Canonical leave policies) during local Business Hours during the term of service:
         4. Act as the primary point of contact for all support requests originating from the customer department for which the DTAM is responsible
         5. Manage support escalations and prioritisation in accordance with Canonical's standard support response definitions and customer needs
         6. Attend applicable Canonical internal training and development activities (in-person and remote)
     7. The DTAM is available to respond to support cases during the DTAM's working hours.
-Outside of Business Hours, support will be provided per the Ubuntu Advantage Support Process
+Outside of Business Hours, support will be provided per the Ubuntu Pro Support Process
     8. If a DTAM is on leave for longer than five consecutive days, Canonical will assign a temporary remote resource to cover the leave period.
 Canonical will coordinate with the customer with respect to foreseeable DTAM leave
 3. Dedicated Support Engineer (DSE) is an add-on service to enhance support
     9. Canonical will provide a DSE, who will perform the following services during local Business Hours for up to 40 hours per week (subject to Canonical leave policies) during the term of service: